 The net effect of these policies was to drive mortgage rates down, with the average rate for a 30-year dropping below 3% for the first time in history on July 16, 2020.
 Rates reached a record low of 2.65% on January 7 of this year.

-Since then, rates have climbed, briefly rising above 3% in March and April before diving back under 3% to the current average of 2.78%.
+Since then, rates have climbed, briefly rising above 3% in March and April before diving back under 3% until September 30th, when rates climbed back above 3%.
+The current mortgage rate is averaging 3.05%.

 Treasury yields have also made a comeback, rising from an all-time low of 0.48% early in the pandemic to averaging between 1.3% and 1.5%.
 However, both yields and rates seem to have reached a plateau, with very little significant, sustained movement either up or down.